What we’re doing to encourage people and businesses to switch to electric.

 - Bristol: Bristol’s Eastville Park Car Park hub was opened in November 2020.

 - South Gloucestershire: the rapid charging hub at Bristol and Bath Science Park launched in January 2021.
+Watch the video of the Bristol and Bath Science Park here.

 - Bath & North East Somerset: central location in Bath to be announced shortly.